Complete the form below to ask us a question or make an enquiry. We’ll get back to you via phone or email as soon as possible.

 Partner and Solicitor

-A parent’s perspective of bringing a Group B Strep claim
+A Parent’s Perspective of Bringing a Group B Strep Claim

-At Tozers we have for years been supporting families affected by Group B Strep (GBS) infection in babies who have come to us via Group B Strep Support.
+At Tozers, we have for years been supporting families affected by Group B Strep (GBS) infection in babies who have come to us via Group B Strep Support.

-In this article, written with a mother whose son suffered from a GBS infection shortly after birth, we look at what it is really like to bring a case where your child has been affected by GBS.
+In this article, written with a mother whose son suffered from a GBS infection shortly after birth, we look at what it is like to bring a case where your child has been affected by GBS.

 Names have been changed to protect confidentiality.